-This document provides information as set out in article 10 of the Sustainable Finance Disclosure Regulation and relates to the ASR Dutch Core Residential Fund (the Fund).
-The Fund is a financial product that promotes environmental characteristics within the meaning of Article 8(1) of Regulation (EU) 2019/2088 but does not have a minimum commitment to sustainable investments.
-The Fund takes into account the relevant adverse impact indicators on sustainability factors for real estate investments.
+This document provides information as set out in article 10 of Regulation (EU) 2019/2088 ("SFDR") and relates to the ASR Dutch Mobility Office Fund (the "Fund").
+The Fund is a financial product that promotes environmental characteristics within the meaning of Article 8(1) SFDR but does not have a sustainable investment as its objective.
+The Fund takes into account the relevant adverse impacts indicators on sustainability factors applicable to real estate investments.